The second rational homology group of the moduli space of curves with level structures

+Ivanov \cite{IvanovComm} proved that if $G,G' < \Mod_g$ are isomorphic finite-index subgroups and $g \geq 2$, then there exists some $f \in \Aut(\Mod_g)$ such that $f(G) = G'$ (Ivanov also proved that for $g \geq 3$, all elements of $\Aut(\Mod_g)$ are induced by conjugation by elements of the {\em extended mapping class group}, which is the group of mapping classes that are allowed to reverse orientation; there are ``exotic'' automorphisms in the case $g=2$).
+In particular, if $G,G' < \Mod_g$ are isomorphic finite-index subgroups, then $[\Mod_g:G] = [\Mod_g:G']$, so $\Mod_g(\omega)$ and $\Mod_g(\omega')$ cannot be isomorphic. \end{remark}

 \paragraph{Moduli space of curves.} Theorem \ref{theorem:mainh2closed} has consequences for the moduli space $\Moduli_g$ of genus $g$ Riemann surfaces.
 Indeed, $\Mod_g$ is the orbifold fundamental group of $\Moduli_g$, and finite index subgroups of $\Mod_g$ correspond to finite covers of $\Moduli_g$.
-For example, $\Mod_g(L)$ is the orbifold fundamental group of the moduli space of genus $g$ Riemann surfaces $S$ equipped with level $L$ structures (i.e.\ distinguished symplectic bases for $\HH_1(S;\Z_{L})$).
-Similarly, the spin mapping class group is the orbifold fundamental group of the moduli space of genus $g$ Riemann surfaces equipped with spin structures isomorphic to $\omega$, or equivalently equipped with distinguished theta characteristics of the appropriate parity.
+For example, $\Mod_g(L)$ is the orbifold fundamental group of the moduli space of genus $g$ Riemann surfaces $S$ equipped with level $L$ structures (i.e.\ distinguished symplectic bases for $\HH_1(S;\Z/L)$).
+Similarly, if $\omega$ is a spin structure of Arf invariant $k$, then $\Mod_g(\omega)$ is the orbifold fundamental group of the moduli space of genus $g$ Riemann surfaces equipped with distinguished theta characteristics of parity $k$.

-Hain observed in \cite{HainTorelli} that Theorem \ref{theorem:mainh2closed} together with Hain's computation of the first rational homology group of these subgroups has the following consequence.
+Hain observed in \cite{HainTorelli} that Theorem \ref{theorem:mainh2closed} together with his computation of the first rational homology group of these subgroups has the following consequence.

 \begin{corollary}[{Picard number one conjecture for moduli spaces of curves with level structures}] For $g \geq 5$, let $\widetilde{\Moduli}_g$ be a finite cover of $\Moduli_g$ whose orbifold fundamental group is $\Gamma < \Mod_g$.
 Assume that $\Torelli_g < \Gamma$.
 Then $\Picard(\widetilde{\Moduli}_g) \otimes \Q \cong \Q$. \end{corollary}